maziac/DeZog/documentation/Usage.md

 You can now step through your code and set breakpoints.
 The debugger will stop at a breakpoint.

+Note: If one of the 2 joystick ports is used to connect the UART it is still possible to use the other joy port for a joystick and even a MD joystick would work fine.

 #### Pausing the Debugged Program